Temporary daycare in Japan (ichiji-azukari / ichiji-hoiku) is a short-term childcare service you can use when care at home becomes difficult.

 Step 1: Registration & Short Interview

 Before your first use, you’ll need to register at the facility.
-Staff may ask about:
+Staff may ask about allergies, medical history, personality, and etc.

 You may need: